5 Days in New York City (Gallery)

 Before we start, open your computer to Google Maps and have a notebook ready to scratch down places you hope to visit.

-To the left, you can click to see the itinerary I made — it’s well-worn and things changed all the way up until we got there, hence the messiness 😛 But it served its purpose, and when we were out touring for several hours, it helped to remind us not to leave a neighborhood before seeing all of the stuff we wanted to see.
+To the left, you can click to see the itinerary I made -- it's well-worn and things changed all the way up until we got there, hence the messiness :P But it served its purpose, and when we were out touring for several hours, it helped to remind us not to leave a neighborhood before seeing all of the stuff we wanted to see.

 I hope this helps you as you plan your trip.
 If you have any questions I can answer, please leave a reply in the field at the bottom of the page.
 I'd love to help you!